Aabhiraj412/Hostel-ERP/ReadMe.md

 - **React:** Used to design Dynamic and Responsive User Interface for users.
 - **Tailwind CSS:** Used for styling the web components.
-- **Framer Motion:** Adds smooth animations for a better user experience.
+- **Material UI:** Adds smooth animations for a better user experience.

 ### Backend